arjunvynipadath/docs/QLOGIC_VNIC_README.txt

 new DGID and IOCGUID values.
 Otherwise, the creation of such interfaces will be delayed till the daemon runs and updates the parameters.

-H) Information about creating VLAN interfaces
+J) Information about creating VLAN interfaces

 The EVIC/VEx supports VLAN tagging without having to explicitly create VLAN interfaces for the VNIC interface on the host.
 This is done by enabling